Fiscal Policies and Procedures

 Accounts Receivable

 - Deposits of state student funding and federal grants should be routed to automatically deposit into the school bank account.
-A copy of all backup documentation for direct deposits must be sent Finance department.
+A copy of all backup documentation for direct deposits must be sent to the Finance department.

 - Cash should not be sent directly to the school.
 In the limited cases where checks are received by the school the following process must be followed: